ant-design/ant-design/components/tooltip/index.en-US.md

 ## When To Use

 - The tip shows while mouse enter, and hides while mouse leave.
-The ToolTip doesn't support complex text and operation.
+The Tooltip doesn't support complex text and operation.
 - It can provide an explanation of `button/text/operation` that can cover the usage of the default system `title`.

 ## API